 JO: People tend to make mistakes when they're rushing.
-You're saying the US banks are especially mindful of that and trying to avoid future legal - and other - liabilities by rushing through processes at this stage?
+You're saying the US banks are especially mindful of that and trying to avoid future legal – and other – liabilities by rushing through processes at this stage?

-JB: It’is a fine balancing act and correctly so.
+JB: It is a fine balancing act and correctly so.
 The banks are keen to support the economy and its SMEs while also looking out for fraud risk, KYC or anti-money laundering risk.

 JO: Are there lessons there in terms of process from the Swiss example you mentioned earlier, such as form designs and processes which could make this work more quickly?

-JB: A lot of the banks and government institutions have realized that there was still an awful lot of paper shuffling in some of these processes.
+JB: A lot of the banks and government institutions have realised that there was still an awful lot of paper shuffling in some of these processes.
 They have now seen that, even in a matter of days or weeks, they can put in place technology-based and data-based solutions which improve process.
-A number of executives have reported that work that normally takes six to 12 months to digitize can be done in a week.
+A number of executives have reported that work that normally takes six to 12 months to digitise can be done in a week.
 This is quite a wake-up call for some of the banks when the urgency is there.
-Overall, we will see much accelerated digitization of some processes and the administration.
+Overall, we will see much accelerated digitisation of some processes and the administration.

 JO: One bank chief executive told me his digital plan advanced more in the first four weeks of lockdown than in the preceding four years of his tenure at that bank.
-What are you seeing in terms of the digitization of banking business plans?
-Presumably, some will start to speed up the rationalization of their branch networks, so it might become more profitable to be a universal bank, for example.
+What are you seeing in terms of the digitisation of banking business plans?
+Presumably, some will start to speed up the rationalisation of their branch networks, so it might become more profitable to be a universal bank, for example.
 How has the digital side of bank business models been propelled by this crisis?

 JB: Banks at this stage are looking at how the return to their physical offices will pan out, what their workforce will look like post-crisis and how it will operate.
 The digital acceleration and their digital plans will be driven by what we can observe in terms of consumer and employee behaviour, and how those evolve.
 There is a discussion going on about real estate.
 But nobody has really pulled the trigger yet.
 We recently did a consumer survey across five large markets, UK, France, Germany, US and Canada, where 24% of those consumers said that they would bank more online, even after the crisis.
 This is lower than the number of consumers who would shop or seek health services online.
 Banks will definitely continue to invest heavily in terms of their digital transformation, but they will not be closing those branches as of yet.